cpaxton/cpaxton.github.io/papers.md

   year={2017}
 }
 ```
+Presented at ICRA 2017 in Singapore.

 ### Do What I Want, Not What I Did: Imitation of Skills by Planning Sequences of Actions

 Sampling-based task and motion planning using skills learned from expert demonstrations.

-Presented at IROS 2016 in Daejeon, Korea.

 Citation:
 ```